-How to Calculate Golf Handicap
+How to Calculate Golf Handicap - The Basics

 If you want to compete in official USGA sanctioned golf events, you will have to have a Handicap Index®.
 This is not optional.
 And even if the event is not an official USGA tournament, there are numerous amateur golf tournaments that will require an official USGA handicap for you to participate.
+You can find any player's official handicap using our handicap lookup tool.

-Before we explain how golf handicaps are calculated, let's understand the goal of handicapping.
+Before we explain the basics on how golf handicaps are calculated, let's understand the goal of handicapping.
 The official wording from the USGA states: "The purpose of the USGA Handicap System is to make the game of golf more enjoyable by enabling players of differing abilities to compete on an equitable basis."

 So what the USGA is trying to do is ensure that players can compete on a level playing field.
 With a golf handicap, the theory goes, players can have a fair contest, adjusted for their abilities.

 There are a few things to keep in mind regarding your golf handicap and how it's calculated.
+Try our online calculator (updated for 2020) if you'd like to estimate your handicap.

 - Slope Rating®: this allows adjustments to your golf handicap based on the difficulty of the course.
 Obviously scores will be much lower on an easy course, so this is taken into account.